david-vanderson/dvui/README.md

 * Hard to do dialog sequence
   * retained mode guis can run a modal dialog recursively so that dialog code can only exist in a single function

+### Parent Child and Nesting
+The primary layout mechanism is nesting widgets.
+DVUI keeps track of the current parent widget.
+When a widget runs, it is a child of the current parent.
+A widget may then make itself the current parent, and reset back to the previous parent when it runs `deinit()`.

+The parent widget decides what rectangle of the screen to assign to each child.

+The child widgets report their min sizes to the parent (who uses those the next frame for layout decisions).

 ### Handle All Events
 DVUI processes every input event, making it useable in low framerate situations.
 A button can receive a mouse-down event and a mouse-up event in the same frame and correctly report a click.
 A custom button could even report multiple clicks per frame.  (the higher level `dvui.button()` function only reports 1 click per frame)